Mass Effect Andromeda Review

 The outline of the story was fine though strangely similar to Halo 2 specifically at times while also retreading a strangely close themes in Mass Effect 3.
 The worlds were beautiful with places I wanted to explore, yet the game couldn't keep up.
 The seamless design was amazing and there's little loading throughout its entirety.
 The multiplayer was the exact same as the previous game with a small pool of maps and it should have gotten expanded upon.
 Mass Effect Andromeda was a fine game though not to the standard of which I hold this franchise.
 I look forward to the next entry, but there are steps needed to bring Mass Effect back to its proper form.

-Review Done on Mass Effect Andromeda for Xbox One
+Mass Effect Andromeda Review on Xbox One